-Our search identified 11 references related to one Phase II (EMERGENT-1) and two Phase III (EMERGENT-2 & 3) randomized, placebo controlled trials.
-12-22 At the time of the posting of this review, EMERGENT-1 has been published in a peer-reviewed journal, while data for EMERGENT-2 and -3 were abstracted from conference posters and presentations.
+Our search identified 12 references related to one Phase II (EMERGENT-1) and two Phase III (EMERGENT-2 & 3) randomized, placebo controlled trials.
+At the time of the posting of this review, EMERGENT-1 and -2 have been published in peer-reviewed journals, while data for EMERGENT-3 were abstracted from conference posters and presentations.
 We also received data from Karuna Therapeutics to inform our clinical trial diversity ratings and network meta-analyses.
-23 hospitalization, a Positive and Negative Syndrome Scale (PANSS) total score between 80 and 120, and a clinical global impression - severity (CGI-S) score of ≥4.
+25 hospitalization, a Positive and Negative Syndrome Scale (PANSS) total score between 80 and 120, and a clinical global impression - severity (CGI-S) score of ≥4.
 They could not have been hospitalized for more than 30 days during the 90 days prior to screening, have any primary DSM-5 diagnosis other than schizophrenia, or have a history of treatment-resistant schizophrenia, defined as inadequate response to two prior courses of treatment.
 Baseline characteristics for the EMERGENT trials are provided in Table 3.1.
 They are notable for the high proportion of Black or African American patients enrolled in the trials compared to the trials included in this review that studied aripiprazole, risperidone, and olanzapine in the acute setting.